nathanrethwisch/FinalProjectDS4010A/MILESTONE.md

 For future steps, we want to make the dashboard more appealing based on peer feedback.
 We also want to comment and clean some of the code.
 The docker file is ready to go, so these changes should be easy to implement, and then we are done!

+## 2025-04-27: Finalize Dashboard
+To finalize the dashboard, we made some minor adjustments, including adding a title and cleaning some of the files.
+We made a docker file, so we are ready to send out the dashboard and host it.
+Right now, it is being hosted at https://wildfire.ddole.net/.
+Over the last week, we added a copy to clipboard button for the model output.
+There are some minor changes we are considering making.
+One thing that we want to do is make a css style file that allows us to make dashboard features look better.
+We also want to add a few graphs that show how certain weather variables – precipitation, snowfall, temperature, etc. have changed over time.
+There are also a few changes we want to make to the info tab to make it more informative based on peer feedback.
+Other than that, we feel pretty good with where we’re at, and any additional changes will be if we have any extra time.
 Because the dashboard uses so much memory, we could not use onRender.
 However, we will host it using Dhruv's computer for peer review.
 Here's a video link of a demo of the dashboard: https://iowastate-my.sharepoint.com/:v:/g/personal/dsdole_iastate_edu/EUgxpFD1u8pJoRd9fWlRq70BANWB52Itajhrhf8ZwlaSSw?e=IC33sr